SteveBarnett/human-centred/workshops/2024/nztc/notes.md

 * Do not remove this line (it will not be displayed) {:toc}

-## TODO

-- Write up barriers / mismatch activity for lunch activity.
-- Write up bringing it all together for Session 4.
-- Have an analogy thread?

 ## Warm-up email

 Hello there.
 Thank you for signing up for the Accessibility testing workshop.
 You rock!